 Common health problems can crop up from the smallest things.
 You may not even know what triggers your headaches, heartburn or diarrhea, but we do.
-Here's a rundown of some common triggers from Rodale Publishing.
+Here's a rundown of some common triggers.

 - Let's start with your headaches.
 Two common triggers are hotdogs and cheese.
 Cheese contains an amino acid called tryamine and hotdogs have nitrates.
 Both of those can cause changes in your cranial blood flow, and the result is a throbbing pain as the vessels in your brain narrow and then expand.
 Other foods that contain headache-causing amino acids include nuts, smoked meats, sauerkraut and pickles.
 For a hotdog with fewer nitrates, go organic.

 - If you get frequent heartburn, check how many mints you're popping.
 Mints are a muscle relaxer and popping too many may lead to acid reflux.
 That's because the sphincter muscle between your stomach and esophagus could open wider.
 So avoid popping mints, especially after a big meal, if you're prone to heartburn.